-The chief contemporary trend satirized in Soumission is the under-involvement or depoliticization of academia, in the sense of seclusion in the ivory tower and separation from the teeming reality below.
-François declares himself to be “about as political as a bath towel,” (p.
-37), and publicly admits that politics and history do not interest him.
+The chief contemporary trend satirized in Submission is the under-involvement or depoliticization of academia in the sense of its seclusion in its ivory tower and separation from the seething reality below.
+François declares himself to be “about as political as a bath towel” (p.
+37) and publicly admits that politics and history do not interest him.
 He merely observes events.
-While he does wonder, “Was it really over for the two parties that have dominated French political life since the birth of the Fifth Republic?” (p.
-60), he never takes a stand against them.
+While he does wonder, “was it really over for the two parties that have dominated French political life since the birth of the Fifth Republic?” (p.
+60), he never takes a stand either way.
 He, who knows how to assign meaning to texts and connect authors, periods, and ideas, demonstrates impatience and impotence in the face of the concrete collapse of the democratic system.
-Consider this quote:
+He views himself as a spectator rather a participant in the proceedings:

-“I’ve always lived election night.
+I’d always loved election night.
 I’d go so far as to say it’s my favorite TV show, after the World Cup finals.
-Obviously, there was less suspense in elections, since, according to their peculiar narrative structure, you knew form the first minutes how they would end, but the wide range of actors, (the political scientists, the pundits, the crowds of supporters cheering or in tears at party headquarters… and the politicians, in the heat of the moment, with their thoughtful or passionate declarations) and the general excitement of the participants really gave you the feeling, so rare, so precious, so telegenic, that history was coming to live” (pg.
+Obviously there was less suspense in elections, since, according to their peculiar narrative structure, you knew from the first minutes how they would end, but the wide range of actors (the political scientists, the pundits, the crowds of supporters cheering or in tears at their party headquarters … and the politicians, in the heat of the moment, with their thoughtful or passionate declarations) and the general excitement of the participants really gave you the feeling, so rare, so precious, so telegenic, that history was coming to you live. (p.
 58)

-In his attempt to avoid getting involved and getting muddied by reality when he even flees to the provinces.
-The apathy and incompetency are evident in a scene that inverts moral hierarchies: hungry and running out of gas, he stops off at a gas station to fill up his tank and finds that has been looted.
-He reveals “the cashier lying on the floor in a pool of blood.”

-Page 121: I returned to the store; I was forced to jump over the corpse […] after a moment’s hesitation, I took a tuna sandwich with vegetables, an alcohol-free beer and a Michelin Guide from the shelves.”
-Then he gets back into his car and continues on his way.
-This description presents a juxtaposition and an overturning of hierarchies.
-François procures a sandwich and skips lightly over a human corpse.
-This voices his disconnection, something reinforced by his failure to pay because there is neither a cash register nor a cashier to take his money.

-In this fragment Francois employs the literary critic’s tools to relate to election night.
+In this fragment, François employs the literary critic’s tools to relate to election night.
 But instead of paying attention to the content and the weighty issues at stake, for him, the elections are a genre of television programming with a choice narrative structure.
-He analyses the generic techniques with which an impression of a historic moment is produced, as if all there is there are specific pragmatic poetics.
-As university professor Francois preserves the inalienable assets of an expansive French culture but displays a lack of interest in reality.
+He analyses the generic techniques with which the impression of a historic moment is produced, as if all of it is nothing more than the demonstration of pragmatic poetics.
+As a university professor, François preserves the inalienable assets of an expansive French culture but displays a lack of interest in reality.
 Hence, he and his ilk are irrelevant to political life.

-And another example:
+In his efforts to avoid getting involved or getting contaminated by reality, he goes so far as to flee to the provinces.
+The depths of his apathy and incompetency are on display in a scene that inverts moral hierarchies: hungry and running out of gas, François stops at a gas station to fill up his tank and finds that it has been looted.
+He discovers “the cashier lying on the floor in a pool of blood” and goes on to narrate: “I went back into the shop and stepped reluctantly over the body….
+After a moment’s hesitation, I helped myself to a tuna-vegetable sandwich from the sandwich shelf, a non-alcoholic beer, and a Michelin guide.”
+He then gets back into his car and continues on his way.
+This description presents the epitome of moral degradation.
+François skips lightly over a human corpse to procure a sandwich.
+We can only assume that his hesitation is engendered by his inability to pay because there is neither a cash register nor a cashier to take his money.
+The corpse, on the other hand, fails to solicit any further attention or action.
+And François is not alone in his apathy: